Colvars/colvars/README.md

 ## Updating to the latest version

-To recompile each program with the most recent version of the module, [download](https://github.com/Colvars/colvars/archive/master.zip) the `master` branch of this repository, or clone it via git:
+To recompile each program with the most recent version of the library, [download](https://github.com/Colvars/colvars/archive/master.zip) the `master` branch of this repository, or clone it via git:
 ```
 git clone https://github.com/Colvars/colvars.git
 ```